 DEPARTMENT OF VETERANS AFFAIRS HEALTH-CARE PROVIDER OF THE YEAR

-This Award Program permits The American Legion to honor a VA provider who have provided extraordinary service to our Nation’s Veterans.
+This Award Program permits The American Legion to honor a VA health-care provider who has provided extraordinary service to our Nation’s Veterans.

 The Internal Affairs Commission coordinates this program.
 The Internal Affairs Commission works closely with the Veterans Affairs and Rehabilitation Commission requesting and reviewing nominations.